UniMath/agda-unimath/src/lists/arrays.lagda.md

 ## Idea

-In these file, we defined the notion of array.
 An array is a pair of a natural number `n`, and a function from `Fin n` to `A`.
-We also show that arrays and lists are equivalent.
+We show that arrays and lists are equivalent.

 ```agda